-In children, stroke is among the top ten causes of death, is more common than brain tumours and is the leading cause of hemiplegic cerebral palsy in term born infants.
+In children, stroke is among the top ten causes of death, is more common than brain tumours and is the leading cause of hemiplegic cerebral palsy in term-born infants.
 Like adults ‘time is brain’ for children who suffer a stroke.
-Unlike adults, educational campaigns for childhood stroke are rare and scientific literature is scarce.
-Affected children carry resulting disabilities for a lifetime, at great cost to families, health services and most importantly the child’s future.
+More than half of survivors have long-term disabilities, resulting in a need for high-quality, specialist sub-acute medical and rehabilitation services.
+Contrary to commonly held views, children do not recover better than adults.

 The Guideline for the diagnosis and acute management of childhood stroke – 2017 was developed by the Australian Childhood Stroke Advisory Committee (ACSAC), comprising Australia’s leading clinical experts, scientists and guideline developers, representing all of Australia’s leading tertiary paediatric centres.
 It includes more than 60 recommendations to help emergency staff and paediatricians in diagnosing and managing children with stroke upon arrival to hospital.